-The Global Green Economy Index™ (GGEI) measures both the green economic performance of 60 countries and how experts assess that performance.
-The GGEI performance index uses quantitative and qualitative indicators to measure how well each country performs on four key dimensions: leadership & climate change, efficiency sectors, markets & investment and environment & natural capital.
+The Global Green Economy Index™ (GGEI) measures both the green economic performance of 80 countries and how experts assess that performance.
+The GGEI performance index uses quantitative and qualitative indicators to measure how well each country performs on four key dimensions: leadership & climate change, efficiency sectors, markets & investment and the environment.
 Then, the GGEI perception survey collects assessments from expert practitioners on these same four dimensions.
-Updated data from the new 2016 GGEI will be available for clients from June 30th, 2016.
-The public report will launch in the fall of 2016.
+You can download the new 5th edition of the GGEI by clicking here.

-The GGEI is published by Dual Citizen LLC, a private U.S.-based consultancy, and supported through revenues generated by subscriptions and customized consulting offerings.
-This consulting supports clients from government agencies, international organizations, civil society and the private sector.
+The GGEI is published by Dual Citizen LLC, a private U.S.-based consultancy, and supported through revenues generated by subscriptions, partnership, and customized consulting offerings.
+Learning from the GGEI supports clients from government agencies, international organizations, civil society and the private sector.
 The following sections offer full transparency about the data sources for the GGEI performance index, the perception survey, the underlying methodology, and how to subscribe to the GGEI or engage us in customized consulting assignments.